errapS/BankApp/README.md

 - `printTransactions(self, start_date: str, end_date: str)` - formatted print of the account's transaction history within a given period (start_date:end_date].
 If both start_date and end_date are None, it will print the entire transaction history of the account.

 ##### Class: Customer
+- Initializing the class takes three input arguments, `name`, `ssn` and `cust_ids`.
+Creating an object from the Customer class, generates random account number by utilizing `UUID` which creates a unique 32-character hexadecimal string.
+If the generated customer id already exists it will generate a new id until it's unique.
+- `getId(self)` - returns customer's id.
+- `getName(self)` - returns customer's name.
+- `getSsn(self)` - returns customer's social security number.
+- `getAccounts(self)` -  returns a list with a customer's accounts (objects)
+- `setName(self, name: str)` - takes input argument `name`, changes the customer's name to the given input.
+- `setAccount(self, account_type: str, balance: float)` - calls for the `Account`-class which creates an account-object and appends it to the list of accounts.
+- `printAccounts(self, accounts: list, start_date: str, end_date: str)` - prints the account-details (number, type, balance) and its transaction history within the given period for all of the customer's accounts.
+- `removeAccount(self, account: str)` - removes a customer's account from the list of accounts given the account number.

+##### Class: Bank
+- `_load(self, path)` - takes a path as input-argument and calls for `DataSource` to handle the file and return a dataframe.
+It proceeds to use the dataframe in order to populate the bank with the customers.
+- `getCustomers(self)` - returns a list of customers (customer-objects).
+- `get_customer(self, ssn: str)` - returns a customer-object given a social security number, returns -1 if customer was not found.
+- `def getAllCustomers(self):` - returns a list with each customer's name, social security number and customer id.
+- `addCustomer(self, name: str, ssn: str, cust_ids: list)` - adds customer given a name and a social security number.
+If the pair of name and social security number already exist in the bank (the customer already exists), it will return False.
+- `changeCustomerName(self, new_name: str, ssn: str)` - changes a customer's name given its social security number.
+Returns True if successful, else returns False.
+- `removeCustomer(self, ssn: str)` - removes customer from the customer-list given the customers social security number and returns the removed customer's details if successful, else returns -1.
+- `addAccount(self, ssn: str, balance: float)` - adds an account to customer specified by its social security number.
+Returns the added account's id if succesful, else returns -1.
+- `getAccount(self, ssn: str, acc_id: str)` - returns the account details given a account owner's social security number and the account number, returns False if account was not found.
+- `deposit(self, ssn: str, amount: float, sender: str, reciever: str, trans_date: str)` -  returns False if the sender- and the reciever-adress does not match or if the account number/customer is not found.
+Else it will call for the `Account`-function `setBalance` which updates the account balance and adds the transaction to the transaction list, returns True.
+- `withdraw(self, ssn: str, amount: float, sender: str, reciever: str, trans_date: str)` - returns False if the sender- and the reciever-adress does not match or if the account number/customer is not found.
+If the account does not have enough funds to cover the transaction it will raise an exception.
+Else it will call for the `Account`-function `setBalance` which updates the account balance and adds the transaction to the transaction list, returns True.
+- `send(self, ssn: str, amount: float, sender: str, reciever: str, trans_date: str)` - returns False if sender or reciever-adress is not found.
+If the sender-account does not have enough funds to cover the transaction it will raise an exception.
+Else it will call for the `Account`-function `setBalance` for both the sender- and reciever-account which updates each account's balance and adds the transaction to the transaction list, returns True.
+- `closeAccount(self, ssn: str, account_number: str)` - if account is not found it will return False.
+If account is found it will remove the account from the list of accounts and return the removed account's balance and account number.
+- `getAllTransactionsBySSN(self, ssn: str, acc_id )` - if account is found it will return a list of the account's transactions, else it will return -1.